elizabethvenner/CV/README.md

 As a user support worker for a start-up, I liaised effectively with software developers to implement change based on user feedback.
 Additionally, the partners often praised my professional and pleasant handling of difficult customers.

-My colleagues at Makers Academy have commented that I am brave and always willing to participate in group discussions and share my code in group reviews.
+My colleagues at Makers Academy have commented that I am courageous and always willing to participate in group discussions and share my code in group reviews.
 I'm not afraid of receiving critical feedback, taking it as an opportunity to learn.

-#### Adaptable team-worker
+#### Adaptable team-player

 At Makers, I collaborated closely with different individuals due to rotating pairs and project teams throughout the course.
 In groups, I was a motivating force, ensuring that every member was able to bring forth ideas and be listened to.